 - ½ teaspoon salt

-- ½ cup + 1 tablespoon (70 grams) whole wheat flour or whole spelt flour
+- ½ cup + 1 tablespoon (70 grams) whole wheat flour, whole spelt flour or all-purpose flour

 - 8 ounces (225 grams) cream cheese

-- 1 cup frozen berries, defrosted + 1 tablespoon sugar
+- 1 cup frozen raspberries, defrosted + 1 tablespoon sugar

 For the brownies: